-In a large, wide skillet, heat the cooking oil for 1 minute.
+In a large, wide skillet, heat the cooking oil on medium-heat for 1 minute.

-Add the diced pumpkin, chopped onions, garlic, thyme, pimento, scotch bonnet, bell peppers, carrots and irish potato, then cover the pot and let cook on medium-high heat for 2-3 minutes.
+Add the diced pumpkin, chopped onions, garlic, thyme, pimento, scotch bonnet, bell peppers, carrots and irish potato, then cover the pot and let them cook on medium-high heat for 2 minutes.

 Do not add the okras at this point.
 The okras are added later on in the recipe.

-Use a large spoon to spread the sautéed vegetables and seasoning evenly in the pot, to form a 'bed' for the fish.
-Add the butter to the center of the pot and let melt.
+Use a large spoon to spread the sautéed vegetables and seasonings evenly in the pot to form a 'bed' for the fish.
+Add the butter to the center of the pot and let it melt.

-Lay the fish side by side on the bed of seasoning and vegetables, then add ½ cup coconut milk.
-Cover the pot to let the fish steam on medium-high heat for 1 - 2 minutes.
+Use tongs to lay the fish side by side on the bed of seasoning and vegetables, then add ½ cup coconut milk.
+Cover the pot to let the fish steam on medium heat for 2-3 minutes.

 In a small bowl, combine the dried and powdered ingredients listed above for the 'Steam Fish Seasoning Mix'.
 (This 'made from scratch' Steam Fish seasoning gives you a healthy and flavourful MSG-free dish.)
 If you have a packaged 'fish tea soup mix' that does not contain MSG, you may use it instead of this mix.